praharshmedisetty/Linq_Assesment/README.md

 This project is a simple Contact Manager application demonstrating how to create, read, and delete contacts in a lightweight Node.js + React stack.
 The backend originally used an in-memory array to store contacts but later moved to a minimal embedded NeDB database for data persistence without needing a heavyweight database server.

+NOTE: VIDEO FILE PRESENT IN THE REPOSITORY TO SHOWCASE THE WORKING OF THE APP

 ---

 ## 🛠 Backend Instructions